Geraint/crucial-conversations/060-master-my-stories.md

         - try to be accurate - don't just say "I feel bad" or "I feel angry" when you're actually feeling embarassed, suprised, or humliated
     - Tell Story - analyse your stories
         - ask yourself "what story is creating these emotions?"
-        - **most important point** - challenge the illusion that your story is the only possible interpration of the facts
+        - **most important point** - challenge the illusion that your story is the only possible interpretation of the facts
         - don't confuse stories with facts
     - See/Hear - get back to the facts
         - what evidence do I have to support this story?